Jose P. Loan Forgiveness Program For Newly Hired Occupational and Physical Therapists

 - Bank Loans for Educational Purposes

-- Awardee must secure employment in a New York City Public School in one of the following school districts.
+The awardee must secure employment in a New York City Public School in one of the following school districts:

 - Awardees must not have benefited from or participated in any other incentive programs administered by the Department of Education (i.e., Scholarship Program, Teachers of Tomorrow, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).

 - Current or past Department of Education pedagogical or clinical employees are NOT eligible to participate in this program.

 SERVICE AGREEMENT and COMMITMENT: